San Antonio-class amphibious transport dock: Flight II

 On 2 August 2018, the U.S. Navy and Huntington Ingalls signed a contract for long lead items for LPD-30, the first of the 13-ship more affordable Flight II class.
 The contract was for US$165.5M.
-The cost goal is for US$1.64B for the first ship, and $1.4B for subsequent ships.
+The cost goal is US$1.64B for the first ship and $1.4B for subsequent ships.
 LPD-30 will be fitted with a Raytheon AN/SPY-6 Enterprise Air Surveillance Radar, an upgrade over the AN/SPS-48 currently in LPD-17s.
 Huntington Ingalls will build the new flight exclusively.
 On 26 March 2019, Huntington Ingalls announced the award of a US$1.47 billion, fixed-price incentive contract for LPD 30 (14th ship and first of Flight II).
 On 10 October 2019, the name of the ship was announced as USS Harrisburg for Harrisburg, Pennsylvania, the state's capital.
 On 3 April 2020, Huntington Ingalls announced that it was awarded a $1.5 billion contract modification for the construction of USS Pittsburgh, named for Pittsburgh, Pennsylvania.

 The Flight II ships are intended to provide the mission currently provided by the Whidbey Island-class dock landing ships and incorporate more than 200 changes over the Flight I ships.
 The mission provided by Flight II ships will include airport, seaport, and hospital operations and incorporate modifications to the ships’ well decks.

-As of March 2023, the US Navy is proposing to temporarily halt acquiring additional San Antonio class ships beyond LPD-32.
+As of March 2023, the US Navy is proposing to temporarily halt acquiring additional San Antonio-class ships beyond LPD-32.
 This move would be part of a "strategic pause," according to Navy Secretary Carlos Del Toro, that would allow the force to better examine what they need to get out of the ships and how many they ultimately need.
 Under this plan, LPD-32 would be purchased in the 2022–2023 fiscal year.

+In August 2024, Congress authorized the Navy to begin a multi-year procurement of three ships.
+The multi-year procurement deal, spanning FY25 to FY29, will save an estimated $901M compared to individual ship buys.
+These three ships are excluded from this page's "on order" counts until formally executed.